The True Cost of a Vibe-Coded MVP: What Happens After the Demo

 The Demo-to-Production Gap

-A demo needs to work once, on your machine, in front of a friendly audience.
-A production application needs to work thousands of times, on everyone’s machine, under conditions you did not anticipate.
+A demo needs to work in a controlled setting.
+A production application needs to work repeatedly, across devices and environments, under conditions you did not anticipate.

-It is not.
-The last 10% of functionality requires roughly 50% of the total effort.
-And beyond features, there is an entire category of work that vibe coding skips entirely: security hardening, error handling, performance optimization, test coverage, deployment automation, monitoring, and logging.
-None of these show up in a demo.
-All of them show up in production.
+The remaining work often includes security hardening, error handling, performance testing, test coverage, deployment automation, monitoring, and logging.
+None of these are obvious in a polished demo.
+All of them matter in production.

 We call this the “iceberg problem.”
 The demo is the tip – visible, impressive, shareable.
 Below the waterline sits everything that makes software actually work: input validation, graceful error recovery, database migrations, environment configuration, logging, alerting, backup strategies, and the hundred small decisions that separate a prototype from a product.